lightning/bolts/03-transactions.md

 the scripts required for the penalty transaction; thus, a _watcher_ need only be given (and store) the signatures for each penalty input.

-Changing the `localpubkey` and `remotepubkey` every time ensures that commitment transaction ID cannot be guessed; every commitment transaction uses an ID in its output script.
+Changing the `localpubkey` every time ensures that commitment transaction ID cannot be guessed except in the trivial case where there is no `to_local` output, as every commitment transaction uses an ID in its output script.
 Splitting the `local_delayedpubkey`, which is required for the penalty transaction, allows it to be shared with the _watcher_ without revealing `localpubkey`; even if both peers use the same _watcher_, nothing is revealed.